ashikurrahman1223/ds-projrct/README.md

-# ds-projrct
+# Data structure-project
-Hospital Managent in data Structure
+Hospital Management in Data Structure
+#C-PROGRAMMING

 it will work on windows(only mngw compiler)